-- 1. Raffles, drawings, and donation/tip jars of any kind are prohibited in all vendor booths, wristband booths, and other areas. - 2.
+- 1. Raffles and drawings of any kind are prohibited in all vendor booths, wristband booths, and other areas. - 2.
 If a nonprofit organization is working with a for-profit organization, there shall be at least one member of the nonprofit organization present at the food stand during the event. - 3.
 All booth activity food sales, distribution of materials, etc. must take place from inside your booth. - 4.
 Nothing can be sold or handed out outside your booth.
-No activities are permitted outside of your booth parameters, such as standing on ladders to make announcements or display signage; human acrobatic displays; or other activities that will disrupt neighboring booths. - Octoberfest is a rain-or-shine event, so please be prepared to cover your booth.
+No activities are permitted outside of your booth parameters, such as standing on ladders to make announcements or display signage; human acrobatic displays; or other activities that will disrupt neighboring booths. - 5.
+Octoberfest is a rain-or-shine event, so please be prepared to cover your booth.
 All entertainment stages are covered, so bands will perform, rain or shine, and our experience has been that people do stay-even if it is raining. - 6.
 Please visit our website www.octoberfestonline.org for the date when the applications for Octoberfest 2024 will be available. - 7.
-Apply early applications are taken on a first-come, first-serve basis we number them in the order they come in. - 8.
-Take your time when completing the application.
+Apply early applications are taken on a first-come, first-serve basis we number them in the order they come in. - Take your time when completing the application.
 A signature is required from the nonprofit organization.
 If you are working with a restaurant, they must also sign the application.
 You must provide the EIN/Tax Exempt number from the nonprofit organization.
-If you are COOKING WITH OIL, you must include a food booth layout with your vendor application. - 9.
+ALL food vendors must include a layout of your booth that maps out where your appliances, generators, grills, etc. will be set up. - 9.
 PLEASE NOTE All vendors are responsible for obtaining their own change.
 It is a good idea to have adequate change before the day of the event.